 Bahl wins Dean’s Award for Excellence in Research

-MechSE’s Gaurav Bahl is one of six assistant professors to be awarded the 2018 College of Engineering Dean’s Excellence in Research Award.
+MechSE’s Gaurav Bahl is one of six assistant professors to be awarded the 2018 College of Engineering Dean’s Award for Excellence in Research.

 This award honors assistant professors for their research accomplishments and published papers within the past year.